rust-stuco/lectures/week7/closures_iterators.md

 };
 ```
 * This looks very similar to functions we've seen
-* Like normal variables, rust can derive closure type annotations from context!
+* Like normal variables, Rust can derive closure type annotations from context!

 ---